 Mobile Communities from Rival is a solution purpose-built to provide the fast, iterative and ongoing insights global brands need to win in today’s mobile-first world.

 A complete re-imagining of the conventional insight community, Mobile Communities allow you to quickly engage—and re-engage—key consumer groups in-the-moment to capture both predictive quantitative data and emotive qualitative context in one seamless experience.

 Mobile Communities address the biggest shortcomings of insights communities head on, while helping market research teams take advantage of the opportunities provided by advancements in mobile technology.

 Getting sample is still one of the biggest pain points in community-based research.
 And it’s not surprising why: you can’t unlock quality insights if you’re not engaging the right people.
-But many consumer groups—Gen Zs and certain segments of Millennials, for example—are notoriously difficult to reach through traditional sample sources.
+But many consumer groups—Gen Zs and certain segments of Millennials, for example—are notoriously difficult to reach through panels and other traditional sample sources.

 The good news: these hard-to-reach groups are active on social networks and messaging apps.
 If you can get their attention and give them a compelling reason to participate, there’s a good chance they will.